szstonelee/gointernal/readme.md

 or

-go run interface_internal.go pointer_interface.go (if you use the code in GitHub which has one more source file)
+go run interface_internal.go pointer_interface.go (if you use the code in GitHub which has one more source file, pointer_interface.go)

 ```
 reveal interface assignment and assertion ......